 Decrease Organizational Complexity

 Overly complex processes, procedures, and systems hamper organizational effectiveness and decrease employee engagement.
+No one wants their work to be overly complicated.
 To improve business performance and retain top talent, it is critical to make it easier to get the right work done in the right way.

 Understand Different Perspectives